CallumWigg/sessionscribe/README.md

 - [ ] check if wack_dictionaries exists, otherwise make it
 - [ ] investigate [this](https://github.com/zh-plus/openlrc) for better dictionary words
 - [ ] fix fuzzy stuff, currently it's only using fuzzy and phoenetic is just sitting there doing nothing.
+- [ ] helper functions for all the file locations
+- [ ] get batch functions to work properly.

+### deep future to do pipe dream never going to happen
 - [ ] implement a way to automatically
     - [ ] upload to wiki like fandom
     - [ ] upload to podcast/rss service

-### deep future to do pipe dream never going to happen
 - [ ] transcript saved in a html that users can access? search better, seperate page for summaries? data, etc.
 - [ ] [semantic search](https://github.com/arunsupe/semantic-grep), i tried this but its super slow. is there a way to cache it all after loading once? cause currently it takes ages to cache the model.
 - [ ] implement GUI for it all, which will allow you to correctly set up folder structure, locations (and save them to the info file)